 Portable solar panels for camping and RV trips

-A portable solar panel setup is a great option for RV owners who spend long periods of time off-grid (known as boondocking or dry camping).
+A portable solar setup is a great option for RV owners who spend long periods of time off-grid (known as boondocking or dry camping).
 With a few portable panels, you can recharge a solar generator whenever the sun is shining and use that energy to run some appliances while on a trip.
 Portable panels allow you to leave that noisy gas-powered generator at home and enjoy the quiet natural landscape you’re traveling through.

 Just like a rooftop solar system, portable solar panels need several accessories to produce and store solar energy.
 You’ll need the proper cables, a battery or solar generator, an inverter, and equipment to keep your panels mounted and secure when they’re in use.
 While portable solar panels can be useful in many circumstances, it is important to make sure you set them up correctly to reap their full benefits.
 It’s always a good idea to consult a professional electrician when starting to use any portable solar product for your RV or camper.

 The best way for campers and RV owners to most effectively reap the benefits of a portable solar setup is to pair panels with a solar generator, which is a battery equipped to pair with solar panels.
-With a solar generator system, you can use your portable solar panels to produce free energy whenever the sun is shining, and store that energy for when you might need it later.
+With a solar generator system, you can use your portable solar setup to produce free energy whenever the sun is shining, and store that energy for when you might need it later.

 Solar phone chargers

-Portable solar panels aren’t only useful for serious adventurers.
+Portable panels aren’t only useful for serious adventurers.
 You can purchase small solar chargers that fit in a backpack or your pocket and use them to harness power from the sun.
 These devices don’t generate and store much energy, but you can use them to recharge a phone or a laptop.

 Unlike portable panels used for camping and RVs, solar phone chargers are usually all-in-one devices, meaning you don’t need to do any additional setup to start using solar energy.
 Simply place your charger in the sun to collect energy, and plug your phone or other devices into the charger when you need to power it up.